OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

   let data : string[][] = [];
   rows.forEach((value) => {
     /*
-     *For each row, match the comma-separated sections.
+     * For each row, match the comma-separated sections.
-     * For more information using regular expressions to parse CSV files,
+     * For more information on how to use regular expressions to parse CSV files,
      * see this Stack Overflow post: https://stackoverflow.com/a/48806378/9227753 */
     data.push(value.match(/(?:,|\n|^)("(?:(?:"")*[^"]*)*"|[^",\n]*|(?:\n|$))/g));